Obscure2020/Obscure-MC-ResPacks/3x Font DEV/Modrinth_Readme.md

 ## Progress

-As of Version 1.1, only basic ASCII has been improved.
+As of Version 1.1, only basic ASCII has been completed.
 Future versions will include support for accented characters and nonlatin European characters.
-I also plan to implement the "replace SGA with english characters" modification just for fun.
+I also plan to implement the "replace SGA with English characters" modification just for fun.